 SAF can be blended at up to 50% with traditional jet fuel and all quality tests are completed as per a traditional jet fuel.
 The blend is then re-certified as Jet A or Jet A-1.
 It can be handled in the same way as a traditional jet fuel, so no changes are required in the fuelling infrastructure or for an aircraft wanting to use SAF.
 In 2016, we were the first operator to commence commercial supply of SAF through an existing hydrant fuelling system, at Norway’s Oslo Airport.

 Any aircraft certified for using the current specification of jet fuel can use SAF.

-To date, Air bp has supplied SAF at 16 locations across three continents.
+To date, Air bp has supplied SAF at over 20 locations across three continents.
 Air bp’s SAF has been used to fuel many different types of aircraft from small private jets to large passenger aircraft.
 We have a supply chain established in Sweden, from which we are supplying locations across the region.
 It was this supply chain that enabled us to fuel Braathens Regional Airlines for its ‘Perfect Flight’ back in May 2019, which combined the latest in aircraft efficiency and the use of SAF to cut lifecycle emissions compared to regular flights on the same route.

 SAF is currently more costly than traditional fossil jet fuel.
 That’s down to a combination of the current availability of sustainable feedstocks and the continuing development of new production technologies.
 As the technology matures it will become more efficient and so the expectation is that it will become less costly for customers.
 We are seeing increased uptake of SAF as our customers and their passengers increasingly recognize and value the benefits of the emission reductions.